 Homepage of the site 'What to do with your life?'

-Why do humans reason massively incorrectly?
+Why do humans so frequently reason incorrectly?

 What is rhetoric?

-What is a backward reasoning?
+What is backward reasoning?

 What is a heuristic?